llooker/powered_by_modules/Use Cases/Embed a Explore Page.md

 });
 ```

-On every action within the iFrame your URL will now get updated with the qid allowing you to navigate between actions.
+On every action within the iFrame, the URL will now get updated with the qid, allowing users to navigate between actions on the browser.

 ### Retrieve SQL from Explore iFrame